Bernard Perlin

-Bernard Perlin was an American painter.
-He is primarily known for creating pro-war art during World War II and magic realism paintings of urban American life.
+Bernard Jerome Perlin (November 21, 1918 – January 14, 2014) was an American painter.
+His style progressed from social realism in the New Deal era through pro-war art and illustration during World War II to magic realism paintings of urban American life, all in a representational style.

 Early life and education

-Perlin was born in Richmond, Virginia in 1918 to Davis and Anna Schireff Perlin.
-His parents were Jewish immigrants from Russia, and his father died when Perlin was 10 years old.
+Perlin was born in Richmond, Virginia, on November 21, 1918, to Davis and Anna Schireff Perlin.
+His parents were Jewish immigrants from Russia, and his father died when Perlin was 12 years old.
 Perlin grew up with two older sisters, Mildred and Jeanette.
-At the encouragement of a high school teacher, he was enrolled in the New York School of Design.
+At the encouragement of a high school art teacher, the family moved to New Jersey and Perlin enrolled in the New York School of Design.
 He studied there from 1934 to 1936, the National Academy of Design with Leon Kroll in 1937, and then the Arts Student League with Isabel Bishop, William Palmer, and Harry Sternberg until 1940.
-In 1938, he was awarded the Kosciusko Foundation Award to study in Poland.
+In 1938, he was awarded the Kosciusko Foundation Award to study in Poland, where photographs in and around Krakow unwittingly captured Jewish communities on the bring of annihilation.